-Under this transaction, we are obligated to register for resale the common shares underlying the warrants, and as a result, this warrant obligation does not meet the scope exception of paragraph 11(a) of SFAS No. 133.
-Specifically, at the commitment date, we did not have any uncommitted registered shares to settle the warrant obligation and accordingly, such obligation was required to be classified as a liability (outside of stockholders' deficit) in accordance with EITF Issue No.00-19.
+Under this transaction, we were obligated to issue registered common shares, upon exercise of the warrant.
+As a result, this warrant obligation did not meet the scope exception of paragraph 11(a) of SFAS No. 133.
+Specifically, at the commitment date, we did not have any uncommitted registered shares to settle the warrant obligation and accordingly, such obligation was classified as a liability (outside of stockholders' deficit) in accordance with EITF Issue No.00-19.
 The warrants were valued at \$693,050 on the commitment date using a Binomial Lattice option pricing model.
 Such amount was recorded as a derivative liability with an offsetting debt discount recorded against the \$495,000 face amount of the 8% Notes and the remaining \$198,050 recorded as interest expense.
 The debt discount was amortized to expense over the term of the 8% Notes.